matiasmann/plus-twenty-twenty/readme.txt

 = From within WordPress =
 1. Visit "Plugins > Add New"
-2. Search for "Twenty Twenty Plus"
+2. Search for "Customizer for Twenty Twenty"
 3. Install and activate

 == Frequently Asked Questions ==